 Types of External Users

-When you think of external users, it's more than just labelling them as someone outside of your organization.
+When you think of external users, it's more than just labeling them as someone outside of your organization.
 Depending on the roles of these external teams, (whether they are resellers, agency partners, or end-clients) their workflows and how they interact with the DAM should be considered, and their level of access should be tailored accordingly.

 With that said, a good way to group your external teams is into two buckets: